dmah42/dartrepl/README.md

 dartrepl
 ========

 A REPL for the dart language.
-Uses the same dart binary that is running this app.
+Uses the same dart vm that is used to run this app.

-Works with build 17657.
+Works with build 17657 and some earlier.
+Untested with newer.

 Example usage:
     `<path-to-dart-sdk>/bin/dart dartrepl.dart`